Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Discussion (0)

-So if that doesn't fully come across just in sound alone.
+So if that doesn't fully come across just in sound alone, now you know.

 That's on you.